canonical/vanilla-framework/templates/docs/patterns/empty-state.md

 View example of the first variation of no content state
 </a></div>

+## User action triggers empty state

+This scenario describes when there is no content available to show as a result of an action.
+For instance, searching or filtering items in a list, table, page, or results that shows up in cards.

+<div class="embedded-example"><a href="/docs/examples/patterns/empty-state/user-triggered" class="js-example">
+View example of the second variation of no content state
+</a></div>

 ## Import

 To import either or all of these components into your project, copy the snippets below and include it in your main Sass file.